Mental health support

 It's common for students to experience difficulties during their study journey but for some, studying can increase vulnerability to unhealthy levels of stress, anxiety and other mental health difficulties.

-If you feel as though you're struggling to cope with your studies, please talk to us, we’re here to help.
-Either contact your Student Support Team (SST) or tutor as they'll be able to offer alternative options and solutions for any study related issues you may be having.
+If you feel as though you're struggling to cope with your studies, do talk to us, we’re here to help.
+Either contact your Student Support Team (SST) or tutor as they'll be able to offer alternative options and solutions for any study-related issues you may be having.

 This could include:

-The OU Students Association (OUSA) provides several services to make sure you get the help you need.
-You'll find lots of advice and links to peer groups at OUSA help and support.
+The OU students' association, Open SU, provides several services to make sure you get the help you need.
+You'll find lots of advice and links to peer groups at Open SU help and support.

 We support over 10,000 students that have told us they have a mental health difficulty.
 You can tell us at any stage in your studies, but we recommend you do so as early as possible so we can make reasonable adjustments and support you to reach your full potential.